-- within 15 feet of the parking lot's back of curb (as measured to the trunk), those trees can be counted toward the perimeter requirement. - (3) In the case of a building in a Commercial/Office district (NCC, C, OS-1, OSC, OST, B-1, B-2 or B-3) where parking is between the right-of-way and at least 67% of the primary building, only 1 tree per 70 If is required along the front parking lot edge.
-The same allowance for deduction cited in (2) above can also apply in this case. - (4) Greenbelt canopy trees within 15 feet of the back of curb of an access drive may count toward the access drive perimeter tree requirement. - (5) If a parking lot edge is within 20 feet of a building 20 feet or taller and the building's foundation landscaping has at least 1 subcanopy tree per 35 If of building frontage along the parking lot, that frontage does not have to have perimeter trees. - (6) As they may assist with screening between properties, large evergreen trees may be used for up to 25% of the required perimeter trees.
+- c.
+If the front edge of a parking lot is at the rear edge of the greenbelt buffer, and canopy trees in the greenbelt, existing or proposed, are within 15 feet of the parking lot's back of curb (as measured to the trunk), those trees can be counted toward the perimeter requirement. - d.
+In the case of a building in a Commercial/Office district (NCC, C, OS-1, OSC, OST, B-1, B-2 or B-3) where parking is between the right-of-way and at least 67% of the primary building, only 1 tree per 70 lf is required along the front parking lot edge.
+The same allowance for deduction cited in (2) above can also apply in this case. - e.
+Greenbelt canopy trees within 15 feet of the back of curb of an access drive may count toward the access drive perimeter tree requirement. - f.
+If a parking lot edge is within 20 feet of a building 20 feet or taller and the building's foundation landscaping has at least 1 subcanopy tree per 35 If of building frontage along the parking lot, that frontage does not have to have perimeter trees. - g.
+As they may assist with screening between properties, large evergreen trees may be used for up to 25% of the required perimeter trees.
 Sufficient space should be provided between the tree and the curb to allow the evergreens to maintain their branches down to ground level when they mature.

-(7) If a parking bay abuts a drive but no other parking, only perimeter trees along the drive and parking are required (no interior parking).
+h.
+If a parking bay abuts a drive but no other parking, only perimeter trees along the drive and parking are required (no interior parking).
 See illustration below:

-- iv.
+- v.
 Waiver.
 Based upon a sufficiently documented demonstration by the applicant, the Planning Commission may reduce or waive the parking lot landscape requirements when it determines that practical difficulties exist due to parcel shape or configuration or where the design of the site would be enhanced by an alternative design solution while still meeting the intent of this Section.
 Such action by the Commission may be taken when any or all of the following conditions will be met: - a.
 Preservation of Regulated Woodlands or Wetlands or existing trees will occur; - b.
 Storm water runoff impacts will be lessened; - c.
 Traffic circulation will be substantially improved; - d.
 Vehicular and pedestrian safety will be enhanced.